top of page

 • 1 min read

-Advisors and co-hosts Zachary Bouck, CIMA, CFP, and Austyn Garcia, recap our May 2025 portfolio meeting, discussing what happened in the markets over the last month, our approach to traditional asset allocation (cash, fixed-income, equities, and alternatives), and our general outlook for the next 6-12 months in the markets.
+Advisors and co-hosts Zachary Bouck, CIMA®, CFP®, and Austyn Garcia, recap our June 2025 portfolio meeting, discussing what happened in the markets over the last month, our approach to traditional asset allocation (cash, fixed-income, equities, and alternatives), and our general outlook for the next 6-12 months in the markets.

 Visit www.denverwealthmanagement.com to schedule a free consultation.